Aurele-B/Cellects/doc/advanced/parameters.md

 <!-- START_Spatio_temporal_scaling -->
 ## Spatio-temporal scaling:
 Defines the spatiotemporal scale of the dataset:
-- Time between images or frames (minutes)
+- Time between images or frames (minutes).
-- Option to convert areas/distances from pixels to mm/mm²
+- An option to convert areas/distances from pixels to mm/mm².

 <!-- END_Spatio_temporal_scaling -->